This tutorial shows you

 • Set the focus on your prime lens to infinity.

 • The zoom lens should be zoomed to its maximum.
-You'll get more magnification as you zoom farther and if you don't zoom enough you'll get a black circle or a heavy vignette around your pictures.
+You'll get more magnification as you zoom farther and if you don't zoom enough you'll get a black circle or a heavy vignette

 • Auto-focus might work but it'll give you more trouble than help.
 Switch your zoom lens to manual focus.